Linux Commands Notes

 $ chmod 777 file3.txt

-$ ls -l file3.txt-rwxrwxrwx 1 p0tt3r staff 446 Aug 5 15:08 file3.txt
+$ ls -l file3.txt-rwxrwxrwx 1 p0tt3r staff 446 Aug 5 15:08 file3.txt- change the owner of a file

-- change the group of a file
+$ chown user file3.txt- change the group of a file

-- create a symbolic link (
+$ chgrp group file3.txt- create a symbolic link (

-denotes a symbolic link)
+ldenotes a symbolic link)

 $ ln -s file3.txt file4.txt

-$ ls -llrwxr-xr-x 1 p0tt3r staff 9 Aug 6 01:19 file4.txt -> file3.txt
+$ ls -llrwxr-xr-x 1 p0tt3r staff 9 Aug 6 01:19 file4.txt -> file3.txt-

 symbolic link or symlink is a pointer to a file or directory, can be used to create shortcuts